-Besides that, when Facebook users post messages on their Facebook wall, the response expected by Facebook users is in line with their expectations.
-As the results of research conducted by Freeman K. Linda that 70% of the responses given to Facebook user's messages are in line with their expectations (Jiang, Z. (Jack), Heng, C. S., & Choi, 2013).
-That is a positive response, and there is emotional support for the post.
-Users cannot control and see who their Facebook friends will read the update status and who doesn't read the Facebook update status.
-Different conditions with face-to-face communication.
+Besides this, when Facebook users post messages on their Facebook wall, the response expected by Facebook users is in line with their expectations.
+The results of research conducted by Freeman show that 70% of the responses given to Facebook user's messages are in line with their expectations (Jiang et al., 2013).
+That is a positive response, and there is emotional support for posts.
+Users cannot control which of their Facebook friends will read the update status, which is a different condition to face-to-face communication.
 In face-to-face communication, the communicator can see who is paying attention and who is not.

 Also, Facebook, like social media, can reach "audiences" quite broadly.
 This means that Facebook's message is not limiting the recipient and getting anyone who becomes his Facebook friend.
-So that in communicating on Facebook, it is possible for individuals to "not feel alone (lonely)" because there will always be a response from their Facebook friends.
-Thus, individuals still feel there are "friends nearby."
+So, in communicating on Facebook, it is possible for individuals to "not feel alone (lonely)" because there will always be a response from their Facebook friends.
+Thus, individuals still feel as if there are "friends nearby."
 The form of the answer given by Facebook friends is a form of social support.
-Social support will make the bond of friendship between informants (Facebook users) quite firm and close as Cobb (1986) said that social support is a form of information that raises the attention and affection of others (Li & Johnson, 2015).
+Social support will make the bond of friendship between informants (Facebook users) quite firm and close, as social support is a form of information that raises the attention and affection of others (Cobb, 1986; Li & Johnson, 2015).
 Another definition states that social support is an interpersonal transaction that involves feelings, affirmations, support, and encouragement to other parties (Leung & Lee, 2012).
-It has been suggested that the data of this study show that informants, when sharing information related to personal life and communication in general at the same time, immediately get a response from other Bening residents.
+It has been suggested that the data of this study show that informants, when sharing information related to personal life and communication in general at the same time, immediately receive a response from other Bening residents.
 Thus, social support among clear citizens is good enough.
-It is natural for emotional closeness even though many have never known each other and have never physically met.
-This condition is in line with previous research which states that Facebook users get greater social support from their network friends than from offline friends (Oh, H. J., Ozkaya, E., & LaRose, 2014).
+It is natural for emotional closeness even though individuals many have never known each other or have never physically met.
+This condition is in line with previous research which states that Facebook users get greater social support from their network friends than from offline friends (Oh et al., 2014).

 CONCLUSION

 This study concludes that in this digital era, Facebook has shifted the dominance of face-to-face communication in building social relations.
 Facebook has proven capable of being a vehicle for its users to build social relationships.
-This fact is because Facebook has provided features that make it easier for users to make friends, build friendships and even open up.
-Through the old Facebook, individuals no longer feel lonely because Facebook makes it easier for users to make old friends and new friends in cyberspace.
-Facebook has also become a means to express itself for its users.
-Facebook users can freely express what they feel, different things when communicating face to face.
+This is because Facebook has provided features that make it easier for users to make friends, build friendships, and even open up.
+Through the old Facebook, individuals no longer feel lonely because Facebook makes it easier for users to make old friends and new friends in the cyberspace.
+Facebook has also become a means for users to express themselves.
+Facebook users can freely express what they feel in a different way to when communicating face-to-face.
 In face-to-face communication, not all individuals can open up to others.
-Building social relationships in cyberspace feel easier even though netizens don't know each other before and never even meet physically.
-The following research should research other social media platforms.
-This is to get a complete picture of social media's role in building relationships between individuals as social beings.
+Building social relationships in the cyberspace feels easier, even though netizens don't know each other before and have never met physically.
+The following research should explore other social media platforms to get a more complete picture of social media's role in building relationships between individuals as social beings.